Bertini irreducibility theorems over finite fields: Acknowledgements

 \section{Acknowledgements}

 We thank Ivan Panin and Zinovy Reichstein for independently asking us in June 2013 whether Theorem~\ref{T:geometrically irreducible} is true.
 We thank also Lior Bary-Soroker for sending us his letter~\cite{Bary-Soroker-letter}, in which he developed a new explicit Hilbert irreducibility theorem to prove that for a geometrically irreducible quasi-projective variety $X$ over $\F_q$ of dimension $r+1 \ge 2$, there is \emph{some} dominant rational map $\phi \colon X \dashrightarrow \PP^{r+1}_{\F_q}$ such that for a density~$1$ set of hypersurfaces of the form $y=h(x_1,\ldots,x_r)$ in $\Aff^{r+1}_{\F_q}$, the closure of its preimage in $X$ is geometrically irreducible.
-We thank K\k{e}stutis \v{C}esnavi\v{c}ius for asking a question that led to Theorem~\ref{T:variety through finite set}.
+We thank K\k{e}stutis \v{C}esnavi\v{c}ius for asking a question that led to Theorem~\ref{T:variety through finite set}, and we thank Jiayu Zhao for pointing out an error in an earlier version of Lemma~\ref{L:finite etale}, and for pointing out the relevance of normality in a statement like Lemma~\ref{L:divisibility}.
 Finally, we thank the referees for many helpful suggestions.

 \begin{bibdiv} \begin{biblist}

 \bib{Bary-Soroker-letter}{misc}{ author={Bary-Soroker, Lior}, date={2013-09-16}, note={Letter to Bjorn Poonen, available at \url {http://www.math.tau.ac.il/~barylior/files/let_poonen.pdf}\phantom {i}}, }